Skip to content

 Where They Diverge

-Zachman Has No Temporal Dimension
+Zachman Has No Artifact Lifecycle Dimension

 • Lifecycle: permanent (Considerations, Standards) vs long-lived (Visions, Landscapes) vs short-lived (Outlines, Designs)